wavesplatform/docs.wavesplatform/docs/en/ride/advanced/components.md

 ## Compiler

 Compiler generates executable script code based on an abstract syntax tree.
-The compiled script can be set on an account or asset.
+The compiled script can be assigned to an account or asset.

 ## Estimator